aoless/disaster-response-project/README.md

 `pip install -r requirements.txt`

-3. Export path into env_name/bin/activate by writing on a top of a file `export OLD_PYTHONPATH="$PYTHONPATH"`
+3. Export path into env_name/bin/activate by writing on a top of a file

+`export OLD_PYTHONPATH="$PYTHONPATH"`

 `export PYTHONPATH="path_to_project/disaster-response-project/"`

-4. Run the following command in the app's directory to run your web app.
+4. Run the following command in the app's directory to run your web app `python run.py`
-    `python run.py`

 5. Go to http://0.0.0.0:3001/

 ## Training model <a name="training"></a>
 If you want to re-train model run

 `python train_classifier.py 'path_to_database' 'classifier.pkl'`

-If you want to run script with ETL pipeline run `python process_data.py 'disaster_messages.csv' 'disaster_categories.csv' 'DisasterResponse.db'`
+If you want to run script with ETL pipeline run

+`python process_data.py 'disaster_messages.csv' 'disaster_categories.csv' 'DisasterResponse.db'`

 ## Files Descriptions <a name="files"></a>